 How this Policy Was Developed

 Under the authority outlined above, the LWBs may establish working groups from time to time to address specific policy, technical, or scientific matters related to effluent and water quality management and the water licensing process, including the development of guidelines.
 This Policy was originally developed as the Water and Effluent Quality Management Policy by the Water/Effluent Quality Guidelines Working Group, one of the Standard Procedures and Consistency Working Groups established by the LWBs in 2008.
-The Policy was updated as the Waste Management Policy in 2022 under the LWBs’ Areas of Operations Initiative.
+The Policy was updated as the Waste and Wastewater Management Policy in 2022 under the LWBs’ Areas of Operations Initiative.

-This Policy is based on input from LWB staff and consultants, public review comments, and other LWB policies, standards, and guidelines, and is consistent with past and present practices of the LWBs.
+This updated Policy is based on the original Water and Effluent Quality Management Policy, input from LWB staff and consultants, public review comments, and other LWB policies, standards, and guidelines, and consideration of past and present practices of the LWBs.
 Although the scope of this Policy does not include managing water use, the LWBs recognize the relationship between waste management and water quality in the receiving environment, and the social, cultural, and economic importance of water to the people of the NWT.
 Accordingly, in developing this Policy, the LWBs considered the vision, guiding principles, and goals set out in the NWT Water Stewardship Strategy.

-The Policy has been in effect since March 31, 2011 and was updated on X, 2022.
+The Policy was in effect as the Water and Effluent Quality Management Policy from March 31, 2011, to X, 2022, when it was replaced by this Waste and Wastewater Management Policy.

 Application of this Policy